Livistona: Distribution

 The genus has a disjunct distribution, which is split into three contiguous areas.
 The range of Livistona carinensis in Africa is very far away from that of the other species in the genus.
 In 1983 John Dransfield and Natalie Whitford Uhl first suggested that this odd pattern was due to a formerly much more extensive distribution during the warmer and moister climate of the Miocene, including areas between it and the rest, but that prehistoric climate change split them.
 Later DNA evidence of a mass of ancient extinctions between L. carinensis and the rest is thought to corroborate the theory.
 The recognition of Saribus has split the remaining distribution into a group of species found in Australia and southern New Guinea, and another group of species in East and Southeast Asia.

 Species

 The classification of the genus has been the subject of a number of recent revisions which have reduced the number of species since the 2009 monograph.
-The following is an uncritical list of species:
+As of July 2025, Plants of the World Online accepts 28 species.